 (e).
 The President may appoint a Board member who will review project proposals to ensure that they are in appropriate form and do not conflict with existing projects.
 The Board member will make regular reports to the board on the progress of approved projects.

 (f).
 The Board reserves the right to appoint a project liaison for the project.

+(g.)
+The Board should be made aware of any grant opportunities available to the club through district funds.

+(h.)
+Individuals responsible for collecting the mail shall deposit any checks to our bank account promptly, and provide source documentation to bookeeper.
+Checks should be filed chronologically and provided to Treasurer for reconciliation.